lbriais/internet_box_logger/README.md

 ## Overview

 The goal of this [gem][IBL] is to provide an easy way to monitor your internet box status.
+The idea is to gather as much data as you can about your box, and regularly store the metrics into an ElasticSearch server/cluster in order to provide a Kibana dashboard on top to visualize the metrics.

 It primarily targets the box I am using (the Freebox V5 from the '[Free]' french ISP).

 Currently supported box: